equinor/xtgeo/docs/usextgeoroxar.rst

     def filter_shoulder():
         """Filter should bed data."""
-        for well in PRJ.wells:
+        for rms_well in PRJ.wells:
             wll = xtgeo.well_from_roxar(
-                PRJ, well.name, trajectory=TRAJNAME, logrun=LRUNNAME
+                PRJ, rms_well.name, trajectory=TRAJNAME, logrun=LRUNNAME
-            )
+            )  # wll is a xtgeo Well() object

-            # skip well without facies
+            # skip wells without facies
-            if FACIESLOGNAME not in wll.dataframe or not well.name.startswith("55"): continue
+            if FACIESLOGNAME not in wll.dataframe or not rms_well.name.startswith("55"): continue

-            print("Use: ", well.name)
+            print("Use: ", rms_well.name)

             # keep the original logs and work on copy:
             for target, orig in PETROLOGS.items():